-133. Testing of drainage installations
+90. Testing of drainage installations

-- (1) No drainage installation, or any part of one, shall be connected to on-site sanitation services nor shall, the municipality's sanitation system be connected to an existing approved installation, unless any one or more of the following tests have been applied in the presence, and to the satisfaction, of the engineer, before the draining installation has been enclosed: - (a) the interior of every pipe or series of pipes between two points of access shall be inspected throughout its length by means of a mirror and a source of light, and during the inspection, a

-- full circle of light must appear to the observer, and the pipe or series of pipes must be seen to be unobstructed; - (b) a smooth ball having a diameter 12mm less than the nominal diameter of the pipe shall, when inserted at the higher end of the pipe, roll down without assistance or interruption to the lower end; - (c) after all openings to the pipe or series of pipes to be tested, after having been plugged or sealed and after all traps associated with them have been filled with water, air shall be pumped into the pipe or pipes until a manometric pressure of 38mm of water is indicated, after which the pressure must remain greater than 25mm of water for a period of at least 3 (three) minutes without further pumping; and - (d) all parts of the installation are subjected to and required to withstand an internally applied hydraulic test pressure of not less than a 3m head of water for a period of not less than 10 minutes. - (2) If the municipality has reason to believe that any drainage installation or any part of it has become defective, it may require the owner of any premises to conduct any or all of the tests prescribed in subsection (1) and, if the installation fails to pass any test, or all the tests, to the satisfaction of the municipality, the municipality may by notice require the owner to take all reasonable measures that may be necessary to enable the installation to satisfy any or all of them.
+- (1) No drainage installation, or any part of one, shall be connected to on-site sanitation services nor shall, the Municipality's sanitation system be connected to an existing approved installation, unless any one or more of the following tests have been applied in the presence, and to the satisfaction, of the Engineer, before the draining installation has been enclosed: - (a) The interior of every pipe or series of pipes between two points of access shall be inspected throughout its length by means of a mirror and a source of light, and during the inspection, a full circle of light must appear to the observer, and the pipe or series of pipes must be seen to be unobstructed; - (b) A smooth ball having a diameter 12 mm less than the nominal diameter of the pipe shall, when inserted at the higher end of the pipe, roll down without assistance or interruption to the lower end; - (c) If required by the Municipality, a camera inspection of the pipe shall be allowed; - (d) After all openings to the pipe or series of pipes to be tested, having been plugged or sealed and all traps associated with them have been filled with water, air shall be pumped into the pipe or pipes until a manometric pressure of 38 mm of water is indicated, after which the pressure must remain greater than 25 mm of water for a period of at least 3 (three) minutes without further pumping; and - (e) All parts of the installation are subjected to and required to withstand an internally applied hydraulic test pressure of not less than a 3 m head of water for a period of not less than 10 minutes. - (2) If the Municipality has reason to believe that any drainage installation or any part of it has become defective, it may require the owner of any premises to conduct any or all of the tests prescribed in subsection (1) and, if the installation fails to pass any test, or all the tests, to the satisfaction of the Municipality, the Municipality may by notice require the owner to take all reasonable measures that may be necessary to enable the installation to satisfy any or all of them.

-134. Water demand management
+91. Water demand management

-- (1) Notwithstanding the provisions of section 32, no flushing urinal that is not user-activated shall be installed or continue to operate in any water installation.
-All flushing urinals that are not user-activated installed prior to the commencement of these regulations must be converted to user-activated urinals within two years of the commencement of this by-law. - (2) No cistern, and related pan designed to operate with such cistern, shall be installed with a cistern capacity of greater than 9 litres and all cisterns not intended for public use shall be fitted with flushing devices allowing interruptible or multiple flushes, provided that such flushing device shall not be required in cisterns with a capacity of 4,5 litres or less.
+- (1) Notwithstanding the provisions of sections 98 and 118, no flushing urinal that is not user-activated shall be installed or continue to operate in any water installation.
+All flushing urinals that are not user-activated installed prior to the commencement of these regulations must be converted to user-activated urinals within two years of the commencement of this by-law. - (2) No cistern, or related pan designed to operate with such cistern, shall be installed with a cistern capacity of greater than 9 litres and all cisterns not intended for public use shall be fitted with flushing devices allowing interruptible or multiple flushes, provided that such flushing device shall not be required in cisterns with a capacity of 4, 5 litres or less.